containerize-com/Products/en/status/statusfy/_index.md

 ---
-title: Statusfy | On-Premise Open Source Status Page System
+title: Statusfy | Free Status Page For Showcase Services Uptime
-description: Staytus is feature-packed open source status page software for monitoring websites, web apps, APIs and networks.
+description: Staytus is a feature-packed open source status page system for monitoring websites, web apps, APIs and networks.
 Also allows integration with external apps.
-singlepageh1title: Free And Open Source Status Page Software For Every Business
+singlepageh1title: Free And Open Source Status Page System For Every Business
-singlepageh2title: Develop static generated or server rendered system with self-Hosted status page system.
-Keep your users informed with simplicity and speed in any language.
+singlepageh2title: Develop static generated or server rendered system with free status page software.
+Timely inform users about services downtime and system outages.
 Shortdescriptionlistingpage: Staytus is powerful and feature rich open source status page system for monitoring of tools.
 Send alerts notifications to subscribers and integrate with third party applications for updating incidents.
 linktitle: Statusfy
 Imagetext:  Free StatusPage Software